shuliakovsky/ansible/README.md

 **USAGE:**
 1) Update group_vars/all file with your esxi hosts and credentials
 2) Prepare inventory file with exaple listed in hosts file
-3) If you have vSphere cluster you also need edit deploy_vmware_guest.yml/tasks/main.yml (lines 10..12)
+3) If you have vSphere cluster you also need edit deploy_vmware_guest.yml/tasks/main.yml (like lines 10..12)
+4) If you have vSphere cluster you also need edit remove_vmware_guest.yml/tasks/main.yml (like lines 96..98)

 **ROLES:**